uholeschak/ediabaslib/docs/Page_specification.md

 </fragment>
 ```
 The `page name` property specifies the title of the page and is a reference to the `strings` nodes.
+With the attribute `display-mode` the type of the display could be specified (`list`: normal text list, `grid`: grid wiew for graphical gauge display).
 The attribute `fontsize` allows to specify the font size of the display data in three steps (`small`, `medium` and `large`).
 With `logfile` a log file name could be specified, that allows to log the display data.
 If the symbol `{D}` is used inside the log file name, it will be replaced by the current date and time.
 The `strings` nodes contains the all the string used on this display page.
 If the current language is not matching the `lang` tag, the default language (without tag) is used.
 The `lang` property could be either the short form e.g. `'de'` or the long one `'de-DE'`.